 Over the past decade, China’s e-commerce landscape has grown in leaps and bounds.
-Around 10 years ago, China accounted for less than 1% of the global e-commerce market; today, that share is a whopping 42%.
+Around 10 years ago, China accounted for less than 1% of the global e-commerce market; today, that share is a whopping 52%.
 China is such a huge player in e-commerce, it now handles more transactions per year than France, Germany, Japan, the UK and the US combined.

 Image: eMarketer/The Economist

-Pinduoduo’s biggest point of difference is its “group buy” or “team purchase” model, in which users invite friends to join a shopping team in order to lower the price of a product.
-The social nature of Pinduoduo encourages product virality – the more people buy a product, the more it is discounted, and the higher the product is ranked, further driving sales.
+Unlike major competitors such as Tmall and JD.com, which focus on premium products, Pinduoduo is targeted at bargain hunters looking for a great deal.
+What makes Pinduoduo unique is that it is primarily focussed on social e-commerce.
+The interactive “group buy” or “team purchase” model allows users to invite friends to join a shopping team.
+This social nature of the platform encourages product virality – the more people buy a product, the more it is discounted, and the higher the product is ranked, further driving sales.

 With a strong social media component – users are encouraged to share reviews and tips – Little Red Book could be a great way to grow brand awareness, particularly if you also harness the power of key opinion leaders (KOLs).
 If you have a high-quality product aimed at females aged 30 or under, consider adding Little Red Book to your marketing strategy.

-Dangdang is China’s answer to Amazon.
-Like Amazon, it began as a book retailer before branching into all sorts of categories, such as beauty and personal care; home and lifestyle; baby, children and maternity; and electronics.
+China’s answer to Amazon, in the same was as its US counterpart, Dangdang began as a book retailer before branching into many other categories, such as beauty and personal care; home and lifestyle; baby, children and maternity; and electronics.

 According to Dangdang’s cofounder Penny Yu Yu, “Dangdang caters to medium- to high-end customers with higher-than-average education level and larger wallet size and they tend to live in top 20 cities.”

 Here you can find most products available at major Chinese supermarkets, such as fresh produce, healthcare products and appliances.
 Yihaodian’s clientele tends to be affluent, with imported products such as wine enjoying premium billing on its homepage.